vuexp/vuexp/docs/components/vxp-link.md

 sidebarDepth: 0
 ---

-# LinkButton
+# VxpLink

-`<LinkButton>` component is used for jumping to another internal or external link.
+`<VxpLink>` component is used for jumping to another internal or external link.

 ## Live Demo